tjpullen/test1/chapter1.md

 Perform a two sample t test to determine the likelihood of observing a result like this if there were no effect.
 *** =instructions
 Perform a two sample t test on `output` grouped by `treatment` from `data2`.

+Look at the output, and note down the *p value*.
 *** =hint

 *** =pre_exercise_code